 What would I study?
 Quick Glance

-Emmanuel Courses: Old Testament I or New Testament II, History of Christianity, Worship I, Songs of the Church, History of Sacred Music, Education and Faith Formation.
-Two Emmanuel/TST electives in Bible/Theology and Pastoral, and Practicum with Integrative Project
+Emmanuel Courses: Old Testament I or New Testament II, History of Christianity, Worship I, Songs of the Church, History of Sacred Music, Education and Faith Formation, Theology I, TST Choir, Two Emmanuel/TST electives in Pastoral and Bible or Theology, and Practicum with Integrative Project

-Faculty of Music Courses: Applied Performance I & II, Conducting I & II, Choral Ensemble, Applied TST Choir.
+Faculty of Music Courses: Applied Performance I & II, Conducting I & II, Choral Ensemble.
 The two music electives in: Music Education and Performance Studies

 Upon completion of the MSMus, graduates will: